 Psalm 19:1 tells us a major reason that the universe is so vast: ‘The heavens declare the glory of God; and the firmament shows His handiwork.’
 There are many similar passages in Scripture.
 They help us understand who God is and how powerful He is.

 The Bible’s ‘big picture’ seems to preclude intelligent life elsewhere in God’s universe1 (see main text).
-But what about bacteria on other planets for example?
-It’s possible that God made these, but exceedingly unlikely.2 What would be their purpose?
+But what if bacteria were found on other planets, for example?
+This is exceedingly unlikely, but ‘God-made’ bacteria would not violate the Gospel (see Is the Bible Falsifiable and would a real ET do it?).
+And in any case, any ‘microbes on Mars’ were likely as a result of human contamination.2 What would be their purpose?
 The entire focus of creation is mankind on this Earth; the living forms on Earth’s beautifully balanced biosphere are part of our created life support system.

 If bacteria are found elsewhere in the solar system, it will be hailed as proof that life can ‘just evolve’.3 However, we have previously predicted in print that in such an unlikely event, the organisms will have earth-type DNA, etc., consistent with having originated from here as contaminants—either carried by recent man-made probes, or riding fragments of rock blasted from Earth by meteorite impacts.

 Thanks.
 It’s no problem if you disagree, as long as you take my retorts in the same manner.I, to, believe in Jesus as my Savior, Redeemer and Friend and, as most who know me will attest, manifest the fruit of the Spirit in my life.
 That said, I cannot accept the premise that God "did" limit Himself to populating the earth.
 The fact is, just like we can't clearly describe the triune God head; and it doesn't impact the salvation story one whit, we can't prove that life on other planets does not exist.
 [Gary Bates]